fhildeb/lukso-node-guide/node-uninstall/README.md

 # LUKSO L16 CLI UNINSTALL

-REMINDER: THIS IS ONLY WORKING WITH L16 NODES RUNNING DOCKER SETUP, NOT THE CURRENT CLI TOOL.
-USE AT OWN RISK.

 The LUKSO CLI is installed within `/usr/local/bin/lukso`, and links to Docker.
 You will have to remove:

 - CLI Tool